migupry/ZCOMPARE/README.md

 Google Sheet Fuzzy String Matching Custom Function.
 The script use the Levenshtein distance implementation for javascript from https://gist.github.com/andrei-m/982927/0efdf215b00e5d34c90fdc354639f87ddc3bd0a5 with a little bit of modification to calculate the accuracy score instead of distance.

-This is a ZLOOKUP fork which implementss a helper function ZCOMPARE, to compare two values and return custom values based on similarity.
+This is a ZLOOKUP fork which implements a helper function ZCOMPARE, to compare two values and return custom values based on similarity.

 # How to install the script